ThorPatil04/collage/README.md

 # collage
-This is my first Git repository
+This is my first Git repository.
+Author - sai patil.